michmattera/newline-alebrije/TESTING.md

 4. Form page:
-    - External links:

       1. First external link that opens in a new page.

            ![First external link](assets/testing-files/external-link-1.gif)

       2. Second external link that opens in a new page.

            ![Second external link](assets/testing-files/external-link-2.gif)